Every day, Breaking Israel News will be featuring one of the seventeen victims of Arab terror in the current Jewish year of 5779.

 We can’t prevent the next terror attack, but victims can at the very least find peace of mind in knowing that the nations of the world have their back when the unthinkable happens.

 That’s why we’re asking you to give whatever you can.
 Remember, the commandment of tithes isn’t a demand for you to break the bank.
 It’s a commandment to set aside a small percentage of your earnings that are left over at the end of the month (if any).

 And blessed be Hashem Most High, Who has delivered your foes into your hand.”
 And [Avram] gave him a tenth of everything (Genesis 14:20)

 Donate to this crucial cause today and do what you can do to help Israel win the war on terror.
 God’s enemies are in the field.
 This war isn’t just about killing the Jewish people – it’s about breaking their spirit.
 Don’t let that happen.
 Keep Israel strong.
 Help Israel win.

-Donate today and earn spiritual points for the year 5780
+Donate today and walk into the year 5780 with a sense of spiritual fulfillment.

 Source: Israel in the News